German Car Sales Plummet As Virus Restrictions Bite - UrduPoint

 In a quarterly comparison, sales in January-March were down 20 percent year-on-year.

+Ratings agency Moody's expects the global auto market to contract 14 percent in 2020.

+Up to 100,000 of the roughly 800,000 jobs in Germany's massive auto sector could be at risk, according to recent estimate from University of St. Gallen expert Ferdinand Dudenhoeffer.

-Major German manufacturers like Volkswagen, Mercedes-Benz parent Daimler and BMW have closed factories and placed tens of thousands of workers on government-funded shorter hours schemes to weather the impact of the coronavirus restrictions.
+To weather the impact of the coronavirus restrictions, major manufacturers like Volkswagen, Mercedes-Benz parent Daimler and BMW have closed factories and placed tens of thousands of workers on government-funded shorter hours schemes.

+Chancellor Angela Merkel said this week that restrictions on public life would be extended to at least April 19, including a ban on gatherings of more than two people and the closure of many businesses such as restaurants.

+Meanwhile the Robert Koch Institute (RKI) responsible for disease control said Friday the measures were beginning to slow the spread of the virus.